mattburns963/mattburns963.github.io/README.md

 ## This repository contains academic projects completed in pursuit of my MSDS from Bellevue University.
 <br/><br/>
 ### <i class="fa fa-beer fa-3x"></i> A Simple Project proposal
-This simple [project propoal](https://github.com/mattburns963/mattburns963.github.io/blob/master/Poster%2010AUG18.pdf) was created for my first class at Bellevue University.
-Please note it is only a proposal and not compled a project.

 <br/><br/>
 ### <i class="fa fa-beer fa-3x"></i> Retail Sales Forecast in R